marvin-sh/marvin-sh.github.io/index.md

 Amongst a number of universtiy projects, the following one on Deep learning with pytorch is available on GitHub: [image-classification](https://github.com/marvin-sh/image_classification).

 ## About me
 Marvin from Germany.
-Video game programmer.
+Video game programmer and mathematician.
 I also like surfing, climbing, and music.